miku/blobproc/README.md

 ![](static/00741.png)

-BLOBPROC is a *shrink wrap* version of PDF postprocessing found in sandcrawler ([ias](https://scholar.archive.org) infra).
+BLOBPROC is a *shrink wrap* version of PDF postprocessing found in sandcrawler, which is part of [IA Scholar](https://scholar.archive.org) infra.
 Specifically it is designed to process and persist documents with minimum number of external components and little to no state.

 BLOBPROC currently ships with two cli tools: